Autogas

 Autogas is liquefied petroleum gas (LPG) used as a fuel in internal combustion engines of vehicles as well as in stationary applications such as generators.
 It is a mixture of propane and butane.

-Autogas is widely used as a "green" fuel, as its use reduces exhaust emissions by around 15% compared to petrol.
+Autogas is widely used as a "green" fuel, as its use reduces and other exhaust emissions by around 15% compared to petrol.
 One litre of petrol produces 2.3 kg of when burnt, whereas the equivalent amount of autogas (1.33 litres due to the lower density of autogas) produces 2 kg of when burnt.
 CO emissions are 30% lower compared to petrol, and is reduced by 50%.
 It has an octane rating (MON/RON) that is between 90 and 110 and an energy content (higher heating value—HHV) that is between 25.5 megajoules per litre (for pure propane) and 28.7 megajoules per litre (for pure butane) depending upon the actual fuel composition.

 Autogas is the fourth most popular automotive fuel in the world, with approximately 27.8 million of 1.47 billion passenger cars powered using the fuel; this represents less than 2% of the total market share.
-Approximately half of all autogas-fueled passenger vehicles are in its five largest markets (in descending order): Turkey, Russia, South Korea, Poland, and Ukraine.
+Approximately half of all autogas-fuelled passenger vehicles are in its five largest markets (in descending order): Turkey, Russia, South Korea, Poland, and Ukraine.